Getting started with attribute filtering

 Introducing attribute filtering

 Attribute filtering is a new concept which we have introduced as part of OS Select+Build.
 The filters can help you to narrow down the exact data you need from the OS NGD.
 If required, you can add attribute filters to individual feature types when you create a new bespoke recipe of OS NGD data using OS Select+Build.
-The Downloading with OS Select+Build page has step-by-step instructions on how to create a new recipe.
+The managing OS Select+Build recipes page has step-by-step instructions on how to create a new recipe.
 You can also add, edit or remove attribute filters to / in / from feature types in an existing recipe of OS NGD data.

 Attribute filtering is an optional step for those with advanced OS data knowledge.